Cycle 4 (2015 Deadline)

 In Tanzania, collaboration was established with Plant Protection Section of the Ministry of Agriculture that is responsible for issueing phytosanitary certificates.
 In this collaboration, the Institute of Traditional Medicine of the Muhimbili University of Health and Allied Sciences will be provided with the list of medicinal plants presented for Phytosanitary permit at no cost

 The project is already providing identification services for impounded or confiscated materials for use as trial exhibits and preparing reports to be used in court for prosecution of wildlife crime offenders.
 The team has also initiated collaboration with customs and KEPHIS officials to identify and verify undeclared, confiscated, and suspect plant products in their custody.
-In the next few months, the team plans to identify by scientific names all market samples collected.
-They will also carry out field collection of plant vouchers to generate DNA barcodes and search for information on traded plants from different sources and ports of entry and exit in Tanzania.Back to PEER Cycle 4 Grant Recipients
+In the next few months, the team plans to discuss with the permanent secretary of the Ministry of Natural Resources and Tourism Tanzania about the enactment of the new legislation on the use of non-human DNA evidence in Tanzania legal proceedings on 30th April 2018.
+300 DNA samples will also be extracted for Reference library by trainees after completing the proficiency test.Back to PEER Cycle 4 Grant Recipients